WebbJ704/CapStone-Repo/conclusion.md

 # Conclusion & Next Steps

 ## Summary
-- We demonstrated two approaches to portfolio optimisation and compared their out‑of‑sample performance from 2024‑01‑01 onward.
+- Two appreaches have been demonstrated for portfolio optimisation and compared their out‑of‑sample performance from 2024‑01‑01 onward.
 - Bootstrapping provided uncertainty bounds, improving the credibility of the findings.

 ## Recommendations